Kgratton6/Poly-Games/README.md

 ## Overview

-Poly Games is an ongoing personal project aimed at developing a full-stack application where users can enjoy playing card games online.
+Poly Games is personal project aimed at developing a full-stack application where users can enjoy playing card games online.
 The project integrates both front-end and back-end technologies to create a seamless gaming experience, allowing multiple players to connect, play, and interact in real-time.

 ## 🌟 Features